MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-deploy-action.md

 Notes:

-- This could can be setup to only run the deploy after tests pass.
+- This could can be set up to only run the deploy after tests pass.
 - This could also be adjusted test can run on any branch, but _deploy_ only on master pushes.

 {% endraw %}